 While there has been an increase in mobile and self-owned devices, content consumption trends also point towards a more mobile-focused future, not only in an employee’s personal capacity but also in workplace related tasks.
 The global mobile data traffic is projected to increase nearly sevenfold between 2016 and 2021.
 This reinstates the fact that end users are spending more and more time on their mobile devices, as it their preferred choice for media consumption.

-How Content Consumption Trends Complement The BYOD Trends
+How Enterprise Content Delivery and Consumption Trends Complement The BYOD Trends

 Apart from the increasing usage of mobile devices in organizational landscape, the second biggest driver of changing content delivery methodologies are the employees themselves.
 It’s employees who demand that the training content, sales and marketing collateral, organizational communication and other content be delivered on their mobile devices.
 Today’s employee is driven by three demands: